davidchung29/davidchung29/README.md

 👋 Hi, I'm David

-I'm a student at Carnegie Mellon University studying **Information Systems** and **Artificial Intelligence.** Currently, I'm an **AI software engineer intern at ValueMate (YCx25)**
+I'm a student at Carnegie Mellon University studying **Information Systems** and **Computer Science.**

 ### Work

 - **Matrix (Amazon)** - An internal OpenSearch data warehousing infrastructure for Amazon's Digital Payments team, indexing 2B+ docs in real time (productionized in 2025)
 - **Floor Plan Editor + AI Form Filler (ValueMate)** - iOS floor plan editor for home valuation, and AI Form Filler for filing legal appraisal documents.

  <sub><sup>FYI, these projects are not open source, so the codebases are unavailable for showcasing.
-If you are a recruiter, reach out and I can explain the project and tech stack</sup></sub>
+If you are a recruiter, reach out and I can explain the project</sup></sub>

 ### Personal
 - **Medicly** - AI-powered platform for physical therapy, connecting doctors to patients in 10 minutes. *Won CMUHacks 2025 Grand Prize!* Demo -> [medicly.dev](https://medicly.dev/)